nihan-98716/Multi-Session-RAG-Chatbot-with-PostgreSQL-pgvector/README.md

 1. Locate the **`POST /chat`** endpoint and click **"Try it out"**.
 2. Use the **same** `session_id` from the upload step.
 3. Enter your question in the `query` field (e.g., "What is this document about?") and click **"Execute"**.
+4. Try reloading the page, then asking the chatbot another question with the same session ID.

 ---

 ## 🧹 Cleanup and Reset